kasimpasaoglu/kasimpasaoglu.github.io/README.md

 # Kasim Pasaoglu
 - Hello, I'm Kasim.
 I have just started to learn front-end from begining
-- So far i have learned basics of HTML, VCS and GIT.
-- This is my first project created with classless css.
+- This is my first project to monitor improvements i had.

+## Update (16.05.2024)
+- Deleted simplecss to write my own CSS
+- Changed SCSS format
+- changed variables and color palette